 Nonetheless, the content of these two psalms differs greatly.
-The first chapter discusses the spiritual and moral perfection of the individual:
+The first chapter discusses the spiritual and moral state of the individual:

-The second psalm, on the other hand, speaks of the national issues of the people of Israel and their belligerent neighbors:
+The second psalm, on the other hand, speaks, not of the individual, but of Jewish people and their belligerent neighbors:

-What connects these two very divergent themes?
+What connects these two divergent topics?
 How could the Sages consider them one unified psalm?

-We perfect ourselves by refining our personal traits and actions.
+We perfect ourselves by refining our traits and actions.
 But we cannot achieve true spiritual growth without also striving for the good of the community and the nation.
-And through the betterment of the people of Israel, we work towards the betterment of all nations.
+And through the betterment of the Jewish people, we work toward the betterment of all nations.

-On the other hand, we should avoid working solely for the good of society so that we fail to invest in our own spiritual and ethical growth.
+On the other hand, we should avoid working solely for the good of society and fail to invest in our own personal development.